 News

-A new publication by our GenPath Africa colleagues Tongai Maponga, Gert Van Zyl, Wolfgang Preiser, Cheryl Baxter and Tulio de Oliveira from Stellenbosch University develops a new sequencing protocol for sequencing Hepatitis B Virus (HBV).
+A new publication by our GenPath Africa colleagues Tongai Maponga, Gert Van Zyl, Wolfgang Preiser, Cheryl Baxter and Tulio de Oliveira from Stellenbosch University (SU) develops a new sequencing protocol for sequencing Hepatitis B Virus (HBV).

 As part of GenPath Africa’s PARR-TB team, Annelies Van Rie recently attended a workshop that focused on best practices around the clinical management of people with rifampicin-resistant TB (RR-TB).